Ejostol/Falling-Stands-/paper.md

        license="Image by authors, no permission needed"
        url="https://github.com/Ejostol/Falling-Stands-/blob/main/IMG_0548.JPG?raw=true">

-_Cryptomeria japonica_ is a dioecious tree and the only species in the genus Cryptomeria.
+_Cryptomeria japonica_ is a <span eid="Q8376866">dioecious</span> tree and the only species in the genus Cryptomeria.
 It is part of the Cupressacae family found on all continents, which includes junipers, cypresses, and redwoods.[^5] Its distinctive pyramidical form with tiered branching appears in traditional Japanese paintings of temples and shrine complexes, often creating a visual backdrop to isolate the sacred space from the wilderness.
 Associated with religious sites, the tree is used as an ornamental species, and in large groves or to demarcate boundaries.
 There is a tradition of designating older, larger sugi trees as sacred objects, ritually wrap them in shimenawa, cloth pieces that demarcate places of spiritual significance.
-In such locations, sugi is prized, with each individual specimen receiving high levels of maintenance and stewardship.
+In such locations, *sugi* is prized, with each individual specimen receiving high levels of maintenance and stewardship.

 <param ve-image url="crypto-sacred.jpg"
        label="Hagurosan no Jiji Sugi wrapped in shimenawa near Showai, Japan.
 Image by さかおり, 2022."